ASooklall/final-project-voice-recognition/README.md

 #### Instructions:
 * Launch your emulator software and load your rom
 * Launch app.py in terminal
+    * Note: If your software (ex; Visual Studio Code) indicates missing modules after you've successfully pip installed them, this can be due to anaconda not locating the files because they weren't installed through conda (there is no conda package for these files).
+However, it should run as expected because python has the packages through pip install.
 * Follow instructions on terminal for button presses to activate voice command types
     * Commands:
         * D